montimaj/grace-grb/README.md

 │   └── twsa_explorer.js
-├── paper/                              # Manuscript and reviewer materials — GITIGNORED, not in the repo │   ├── README.md                       #   an inventory of what is live and what is superseded │   └── FInal/R2/                       #   the revision currently with the journal ├── CITATION.cff                        # Citation and Zenodo deposit metadata
+├── paper/                              # Manuscript and reviewer materials — GITIGNORED, not in the repo │   ├── README.md                       #   an inventory of what is live and what is superseded │   └── FInal/R2/                       #   the final revision, as accepted and published ├── CITATION.cff                        # Citation and Zenodo deposit metadata
-├── DATA_README.md                      # README for the separate Zenodo DATA record ├── CHANGELOG.md                        # What this replaced and why; the superseded abstract └── METHODS.md                          # The scientific method: what is fitted, what is not
+├── DATA_README.md                      # README for the Zenodo record; code and data ship as one ├── CHANGELOG.md                        # Version history, what this replaced and why, the superseded abstract └── METHODS.md                          # The scientific method: what is fitted, what is not
 ```